JeffreyBenjaminBrown/data-haskell-challenge/README.md

-DataHaskell: Solve this small problem to fill a big gap in the documentation.
----

 # Why

 I've been a data (specifically economics) programmer for maybe a decade.
 The vast majority of the work occupies, honestly, a small problem space.